autisticvegan/practice/my-website/docs/Amazon stories/Amazon Stories.md

 # Amazon Stories

 # Disclaimer:
 All situations are strictly hypothetical in nature and may or may not have happened in the real universe.
 Any details may have been changed including but not limited to names, responsibilities, jurisdictions, contributions, technologies, and anything else.
 These stories are not to be taken necessarily as matter of fact.
-Project names may also be sometimes replaced with REDACTED.
+Project names, company names, any names, may also be sometimes replaced with REDACTED or random letters.

+# Things to remember
+1. Generally don't talk for more than 90 seconds straight.
+Pause and let your interviewer ask questions.
+Ask them directly - "Should I continue?"
+2. Control your vocab.
+"THIS WAS DIFFICULT BECAUSE".
+Reinforce the difficulty and complexity that you faced, don't necessarily gloss over details.
+Numbers, Numbers, Numbers.
+3. Think about alternatives to what you did (journey of discovery).
+Could you have merged tools together?
+Could you build a completely new tool?
+Could you use an off the shelf solution?
+Could you use an open-source project?
+Could you have changed documentation to not have to build something else?
+Think about how much time you spent to have a minimal solution.

 # Example Behavioral Questions:
 1. Tell me about a time where you sought out perspectives other than your own to make a product/service/project/assignment better.